Ebaka716/searchV3/src/docs/APP_SIDEBAR.md

 - Modular and can be extended with new sections or actions.

 ## Accessibility
 - All sidebar buttons and menus are keyboard-accessible and have ARIA labels.
+- The 'New Search' and 'New Research Project' buttons reset the app to the base search and research pages, starting a new session with a clean state.